Category Archives: Announcements

 * The Ladies meet for lunch at 1:00 p.m. on the last Tuesday of the month.

-* Orthros followed by Divine Liturgy for Lazarus Saturday on April 27th, at 9:00 a.m.
+* Saturday of the Souls will be celebrated with Orthros followed by Divine Liturgy on Saturday morning, June 22nd, beginning at 9:00 a.m.

 * Remaining Stewpot date for 2024 will be November 30th.